Illustration of Odin on his throne with two ravens and two wolves

 When Christianity won its way into the Nordic countries, they initially tried to get the people to stop celebrating in the winter months.
 Later, the Christmas we know today was tried to be introduced under the name 'Kristmesse'.
 This tradition shared many characteristics from the old, pre-Christian traditions, and was therefore easier to introduce.

 In the Nordic countries, the Scandic word for Christmas, 'jul', survived the introduction of Christianity, while in other parts of Europe words that originated from Christianity began to be used.
 In English, for example, the word 'Yule' has been replaced by the word Christmas.
 Likewise, the large consumption of food and drink seems to have lived on in new forms.
-Of course, people no longer toasted in honor of Odin and Frey, but celebrated the birth of Christ.
+Of course, people no longer toasted in honour of Odin and Frey, but celebrated the birth of Christ.

 Today we see more and more people choosing to mark the Winter Solstice on the 21st and 22nd of December in various ways that include many of the old, pre-Christian customs.
 So although most people still celebrate Christmas Eve with the Star of Bethlehem on top of the Christmas tree and sing about the child who was born in Bethlehem, there is also a newfound interest in other ways of celebrating the transition between light and darkness.